paveljurca/notes/en/bits-2.md

 ## Windows 8 upgrade and the OEM partition

-So you did a clean install instead of an [upgrade](http://windows.microsoft.com/en-us/windows-10/media-creation-tool-install).
+So you did a clean install instead of an [upgrade](http://windows.microsoft.com/en-us/windows-10/media-creation-tool-install). **Warning** The following is a rough outline, always have backup and now what you type in!

 1. Boot [Live CD](https://help.ubuntu.com/community/LiveCD#Reasons_for_Using_a_LiveCD_Session) and in [Gparted](https://apps.ubuntu.com/cat/applications/gparted/) toggle off the filesystem `hidden` [flag](http://www.linux.org/threads/gparted-partition-and-filesystem-flags.8112/) on a partition (usually) called `RESERVED`, it's (usually) the last one
 2. Start Windows in a repair mode with command line; `X:\> dism.exe Dism /apply-image /imagefile:G:\RecoveryImage\install.wim /index:1 /applydir:C:\`